LoneStamp/BlackBlazent_Website/README.md

 3. **Run the website locally**:
    - You can simply open the `index.html` file in your browser to view the website.

-## Contributing 🤝

-We welcome contributions to the website project!
-If you'd like to contribute:

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
-3. Make changes and commit them
-4. Push to your fork and create a pull request

-Please ensure your code is well-documented and tested before submitting a pull request.

 ## License 📄

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.